 Kavall is a Berlin based multi-instrumentalist, composer and performer of contemporary music.

 His music is inspired by his interest in spaces, both as acoustic environments and as metaphorical, emotional spaces.
-In his compositions, he explores the transition between the physical and the metaphorical space by melting acoustic instruments with their processed and interpreted layers.
-When they reunite in moving air, they translate the metaphorical quality into the physical world.
+In his compositions, he explores the transition between physical and metaphorical space by melting the sound of acoustic instruments with their processed and interpreted layers.
+When reuniting in moving air, the metaphorical qualities are translated into the physical world.

-Being trained as a professional guitar player impacts on his compositions and his approach to sound.
-While his dedication to rich harmonic structures is rooted in his studies in Jazz Guitar, being an expressiv genre-bending guitar player formed his approach to sound, regarding sound as something to be formed with the hands, something to be released into the surroundings through a physical action.
+Being trained as a professional guitar player influences his approach to sound, regarding sound as something to be shaped with the hands and to be released into the surroundings through a physical act.
 Taking this approach further and deepening his interest in stringed instruments as precise and expressive, playable interfaces, his self-designed instruments allow him to create yet unheard timbres, combining harmonic, textural and percussive characteristics.

-The immersive textures, circular patterns and clustering overtones in his compositions create space for the listener to dwell and for imagery to arise.
-A form of sonic pareidolia, a state of perception that Kavall is engaging with in an embodied research.
+Kavall’s interest in spaces led to a new form of installative concert performance: ‚Spatial Guitar‘ is the first of its kind to reimagine the electric guitar as a spatially playable instrument of independent voices that surround the audience.
+The immersive textures, circular patterns and clustering overtones in his compositions aim to create space for the listener to dwell and for imagery to arise.
+A state of perception that Kavall refers to as sonic pareidolia and that he is engaging with in an ongoing research.